mhdalrashid/mhdalrashid/README.md

 ### 🔍 About Me

-🧠 Self-driven explorer of AI & ML
+- 🧠 Curious machine-learning enthusiast
-🐍 Python junkie building useful, weird, and fun things
+- 🐍 Turning Python into purposeful projects
-📈 Obsessed with clean data, good coffee, and sharp code
+- 📈 Data-cleaning ninja + code-organizer
-🎯 Currently: Leveling up through projects, curiosity, and community
+- 🎯 Learning in public — no fluff, all growth

 ---